-There are many tools available for making effective decision-making to run an organisation productively.
+There are many tools available for making effective decision-making to run an organization productively.
 Some are listed below:

-- SWOT Diagrams for analysis of Strengths, weaknesses, Opportunities and threats of your organisation.
+- SWOT Diagrams for analysis of Strengths, weaknesses, opportunities, and threats of your organization.

 - Pareto Analysis or 80/20 rule which means 20% of your work will generate 80% of the benefit of doing the work.

 - Ishikawa Diagram to detect possible causes of an effect or a problem.

 - Force Field Analysis is an important tool to weigh the pros and cons of specific decisions to implement changes.